rpmuller/ePubs/WP1.md

 of human beings and animals, but in heaven the unchanging Will of the Supreme Artificer.

 I do not suggest that this applies to every detail of what Aristotle has to say.
-What I do suggest is that it gives his imaginative back- ground, and represents the sort of thing which, in embarking on liis investigations, he would expect to find true.
+What I do suggest is that it gives his imaginative background, and represents the sort of thing which, in embarking on liis investigations, he would expect to find true.

 After these preliminaries, let us examine what it is that he actually says.